 With three noise-cancellation modes, these headphones are perfect.
 There is a mode for use on an airplane, study area and office which means you will get the perfect noise cancellation for the premises you are in.
 Speaking of noise cancellation.

-This headphone has 95% success levels made possible by four very small microphones that pick up external sound and cancel it out.
+This headphone has 95% success levels made possible by four very small microphones that pick up the external sound and cancel it out.
 Even when the battery runs out, you can still listen to music with high quality passive noise cancellation.

 5. AKG K490NC High-Performance Headphones ($149)

 This on-ear headphone comes with a 3D folding mechanism which makes its transportation and storage easy.
-The soft leather padding and light weight makes it comfortable for wearing even for long hours.
+The soft leather padding and light weight make it comfortable for wearing even for long hours.
 Also included are carrying case and flight adapter.
 Recharging can be easily done from a USB port.
 The earcups are closed back so they provide noise reduction.
 There is a removable cable which can be used to get passive listening when the battery runs out.

-In these headphones is the famous AKG soundquality.
+In these headphones is the famous AKG sound quality.
 With over 65 years of experience and many awards later, you can trust sound coming from AKG.
 This is enhanced by the closed back design and ANC technology in place.

 These are some of the best noise cancelling headphones under 100 out there.
 Do not be scared of spending a little more for a high quality headphone that has all the right qualities.
 Be sure that the one you choose serves your intended purposes well.
 As you can see you can still find high quality headphones even when on a budget.
 Go ahead and choose the ones that suit you from the ones above.
 Be sure to bear the considerations explained at the top of this post in mind.